Soft - Hand Printing

-Retail inspired designs are calling for softer and softer printing.
-Current ink technology makes this a breeze on white or light garments with the use of fashion soft base additives and water-based inks.
-Distressed and/or vintage prints are more authentic when printed with soft inks and high mesh counts.
+Retail-inspired designs demand increasingly softer prints.
+Thanks to advances in ink technology, achieving a soft feel on white or light garments is easy with fashion soft base additives and water-based inks.
+Distressed or vintage-style prints look more authentic when created with soft inks and high mesh counts.

-Achieving soft prints on dark garments is not as straight forward, so when requesting a soft hand print on darks be sure to have a conversation with your decorator so you know just what to expect.
-Below is a breakdown of the different inks we use and a little bit about each one.
+Creating soft prints on dark garments is more complex.
+If you’re aiming for a soft-hand print on dark fabrics, be sure to discuss expectations with your decorator to understand the process and results.
+Below is an overview of the different inks we use and what makes each unique.

 Just as soft as water-based inks.
 You can’t feel any ink after one washing!
 These base additives are the plastisol answer to soft hand printing.